 - Lack of anti-insulin hormone function - eg, Addison's disease, hypothyroidism.

-Other risk factors particularly for children include:
+Other risk factors of hypoglycaemia, particularly for children include:

 - Fasting or long duration of poor or nil intake.